nazroll/nazroll.github.io/README.md

 I’m Nazrul 👋

-The story of my life is currently about leading engineering teams build secure, governance-first cloud platforms, crafting open-source tools, and rolling through life one video at a time.
+The story of my life: leading engineering teams build secure, governance-first cloud platforms, crafting open-source tools, and rolling through life one video at a time.
 I believe great work blends trustworthiness with a spark of fun.

 Rollerblading taught me that every fall is a chance to learn, and the best tricks come from staying curious, honest, and a little daring.